The striker position in soccer is the second most important position after the midfield position.

 Second Striker In Soccer

-The second striker, just like the main striker, is very high positioned on the pitch.
+The second striker, just like the main striker, is very highly positioned on the pitch.
 A team can decide to play with one or 2 strikers depending on the tactic.
 But having two strikers will lead to more offensive plays and more goals.

 A lot of teams use a system with a second striker.